ecssiah/libgdx-and-jruby/README.md

     @player.pos = Vector2.new

+Or within the same class.

+    self.pos = Vector2.new

-There are couple things to say about how the animations are setup.
+There are a couple things to say about how the animations are setup.

+Player.rb initialize:

+    ...

+    @width = C::WTB * @atlas.findRegion("security1/idleUp1").getRegionWidth
+    @height = C::WTB * @atlas.findRegion("security1/idleUp1").getRegionHeight

+    ...

+This is to convert the raw pixel sizes into the box2d scale.
+C::WTB is the "World To Box" factor again.

+Player.rb initialize:

+    ...

     frames = Java::ComBadlogicGdxUtils::Array.new

     for i in 1..8